POM: Prescription only medicine

 Haemodialysis serves no purpose, as nifedipine is not dialysable, but plasmapheresis is advisable (high plasma protein binding, relatively low volume of distribution).

 Hypotension as a result of cardiogenic shock and arterial vasodilation can be treated with calcium (10 - 20 ml of a 10 % calcium gluconate solution administered slowly i.v. and repeated if necessary over 5-10 minutes).
 If the effects are inadequate, the treatment can be continued, with ECG monitoring.
-As a result, the serum calcium can reach the upper normal range to slightly elevated levels.
 If an insufficient increase in blood pressure is achieved with calcium, vasoconstricting sympathomimetics such as dopamine or noradrenaline are additionally administered.
 The dosage of these drugs is determined solely by the effect obtained.

 Additional liquid or volume must be administered with caution because of the danger of overloading the heart.